andypswanepoel/resuable-components/modals/modal-readme.md

 If configured, the user should be able to click outside of the modal to close it.

 When the modal closes, the trigger that activated the modal will receive focus.

+If the modal was activated by a hidden trigger, the focus will be returned to `main`, `role="main"`, or `body` in that order.

 ### Multiple Modals <br>
 If multiple modals are open at once, the same logic will apply: